-In this post, I wanted to talk about time management strategies.
+In this post, I wanted to talk about the best time management strategies that have worked for me.
 There is a lot of controversial thoughts about time management.

 Some people think that time management is not even a real concept, that we automatically prioritize the things that are important to us.
 They say that regardless if you make a schedule or if you try and organize your time, and manage your time in a way that is more effective, eventually your true underlying priorities will prevail, and the effort that you put into managing your time, and creating a schedule, and all of that will have been for nothing.

 Some people, on the other hand, really stick to this concept of time management like it is the secret to their success.

 What I think is kind of a mix of these two ideas.

 I do think that it’s really important to have some sort of structure.
 I feel that without structure it’s really easy to let things slip by when it’s easy and convenient.